How to remove malware from Chrome on your Mac

 How to safely remove every trace of an application

-CleanMyMac 3 is a tool that removes lots of unwanted data from your Mac, including applications.
-It knows where to look for files that are installed by apps and searches for them there, then lists them when it finds them, allowing you to easily delete them.
-It’s available to download for free, so you can start using it as soon as you need it.
+You can safely remove unwanted apps, along with their leftovers, with the help of an app we’ve mentioned above — CleanMyMac X. It knows where to look for files that are installed by apps and searches for them there, then lists them when it finds them, allowing you to easily delete them.

 Repeat the process for every app you suspect is malware.

-If you don’t find any apps in your Applications folder that look like they’re malware, or if removing them doesn’t solve the problem, the next step is to reset Chrome’s settings.
+If you don’t find any apps in your Applications folder that look like they’re malware or removing them doesn’t solve the problem, the next step is to reset Chrome’s settings.

-- Open a Finder window, go to Applications and launch Chrome.
+- Open the Finder window, go to Applications, and open Chrome.

 - At the top right of the window, click the ‘More’ icon (three dots stacked vertically).